msg-systems/holmes-extractor/README.md

 wrap it as a RESTful HTTP service and to deploy it as a microservice.
 See [here](https://github.com/msg-systems/holmes-extractor/blob/master/holmes_extractor/examples/example_search_EN_literature.py) for an example.

-<a id="using-multiprocessing"></a>
-##### 1.2.5 Using multiprocessing

-Holmes normally only occupies a single processor core.
-In order to improve performance, the workload of the [topic matching](#topic-matching) use case can be distributed amongst multiple processors using the [MultiprocessingManager](#multiprocessing-manager) class.
-This is achieved by assigning the registered documents to worker processes in a round-robin fashion, which implies that there is no point in starting more worker threads than there are documents to analyse, and that the best performance is achieved when all documents are of a fairly similar length.

-Usually, multiprocessing involves a physical copy of working process memory on Windows but not on Linux.
-Because of an issue with `neuralcoref` memory management, however, the MultiprocessingManager has to start a separate instance of the spaCy model for each worker process on all operating systems.
-In a typically configured environment, this makes it likely that memory will be exhausted before CPU, which should be taken into account when deciding how many processes to start.

-The parent process communicates with its workers via queues.
-On one occasion, the MultiprocessingManager was observed to stop working and the culprit was an old worker process that had not completed normally and was reading queue objects that were destined for a process that had been started subsequently.
-If the MultiprocessingManager hangs shortly after being started, the probable solution is therefore to ensure all Python processes have been killed before trying again.

 <a id="resource-requirements"></a>
-##### 1.2.6 Resource requirements
+##### 1.2.5 Resource requirements

 Because Holmes performs complex, intelligent analysis, it is inevitable that it requires more hardware resources than more traditional search frameworks.
 The use cases that involve loading documents — [structural extraction](#structural-extraction) and [topic matching](#topic-matching) — are most immediately applicable to large but not massive corpora (e.g. all the documents belonging to a certain organisation, all the patents on a certain topic, all the books by a certain author).
 For cost reasons, Holmes would not be an appropriate tool with which to analyse the content of the entire Internet!

 That said, Holmes is both vertically and horizontally scalable.
 With sufficient hardware, both these use cases can be applied to an essentially unlimited number of documents by running Holmes on multiple machines, processing a different set of documents on each one and conflating the results.
-Note that this is the strategy employed by the [MultiprocessingManager](#multiprocessing-manager) to distribute [topic matching](#topic-matching) processing amongst multiple cores on a single machine and that the [TopicMatchDictionaryOrderer](https://github.com/msg-systems/holmes-extractor/blob/master/holmes_extractor/extensive_matching.py) class, which is used to conflate results from several cores, could easily be reused to conflate results received from multiple machines over the network.
+Note that this is the strategy already employed to distribute matching amongst multiple cores on a single machine.

-Holmes holds loaded documents in memory.
-On the one hand, this ties in with its intended use with large but not massive corpora; on the other hand, documents that have been analysed using [coreference resolution](#coreference-resolution) are not serializable, so that it would not be technically possible to offer a persistent storage option.
+Holmes holds loaded documents in memory, which ties in with its intended use with large but not massive corpora.
 The performance of document loading, [structural extraction](#structural-extraction) and [topic matching](#topic-matching) all degrade heavily if the operating system has to swaps memory pages to secondary storage, because Holmes can require memory from a variety of pages to be addressed when processing a single sentence.
 This means it is important to supply enough RAM on each machine to hold all loaded documents.

 <a id="getting-started"></a>
 #### 1.3 Getting started